-UR POLIS is excited to announce its inaugural policy case competition!
+UR POLIS is excited to announce its annual policy case competition!
 This half-day event will be an opportunity for students to work together to solve a pressing public policy issue, present their solutions to an esteemed panel of judges, and network with decision-makers!

 We will also be giving out $1400 worth of prizes to the winning teams!